rosnikv/jekyll-now/research/_posts/2021-02-27-Altair-and-COVID-Vaccination.md

 )
 ```

-Upon selecting the options in `legend`, you would be able to see that particular option.
+Upon selecting the options in `legend`, you would be able to see that particular option highlighted in the plot.
 I hope these small interactions contribute a lot to understanding and interpreting the data via visualizations.

 {% include example_plot.html %}